autorlworkshop/autorlworkshop.github.io/_pages/home.md

           </ul>
       </p>
       <p>We welcome review and positional papers that may foster discussions.
-       Note that as per ICLR guidelines, we don't accept works previously published in other conferences on machine learning, but are open to works that are currently under submission to a conference (such as ICLR 2022).</p>
+       Note that as per ICLR guidelines, we don't accept works previously published in other conferences on machine learning, but are open to works that are currently under submission to a conference (such as ICML 2024).</p>

       <p>
         Submissions should be uploaded on OpenReview: <a class="red" href="https://openreview.net/">AutoRL submission link</a>